dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 When ending capture, all remaining entries in the Q/R data item FIFO should be treated as timed out queries.

-## Malformed Packet Considerations

-As noted in (#malformed-packets), partially malformed packets go through query and response matching.
-They have a Primary ID, and possibly a Secondary ID, and can be matched in the same way as well-formed packets.

-When a partially malformed packet is matched, the Q/R data item generated by this process must be populated with the information in the Primary ID, the Secondary ID (if present) and the packet timestamp, and a flag set to indicate that the packet was malformed and the Q/R data item may therefore be incomplete.
-All other fields in the Q/R data item are optional, and so may be omitted.
-Implementations may choose to include the contents of other decoded fields from the partially malformed packet in the Q/R data item.

-Completely malformed packets do not go through query and response matching, and so do not generate a Q/R data item.

 # IANA Considerations